slash2009/XWMM/README.md

 - - -

 ### SUBMITTING PATCHES AND PR's
-The idea is to fork this repo work on your changes and make a pull request (PR) to XVMM Master Repo, it should contain some of the following:
+The idea is to fork this repo work on your changes and make a pull request (PR) to XVMM Master Repo **NOT child repos**, it should contain some of the following:

 * What Patch addresses, if its a bug-fix a feature or improvement or something else.
 * Any comments in code for what is not immediately obvious.